clinicalml/realhumaneval/task_upload/tasks (1).md

 Task description:
 ```
 Your goal is to complete the function simplified_t_test.
-This function takes as input two arrays of numbers and will return a float value called t_test.

 The simplified_t_test is a statistical test that is used to compare the means of two populations.
-The value is computed as follows:
+This function takes as input two arrays of numbers and will return a float value called t_test, which is computed as follows:

 t_test =  abs ( (mean1 - mean2) / sqrt((variance1 / n1) + (variance2 / n2))  )